Beccy Lindsay Accredited & Registered BACP, UKCP Post-Graduate Dip, CRUSE Accred

 What is counselling for?

-Whether you are suffering from anxiety or depression or you are at a crisis over a relationship issue, counselling gives you a chance to talk about your problems in privacy.
+Whether you are suffering from trauma, bullying, addiction, panic attacks, anxiety or depression or you are at a crisis over a relationship issue, counselling gives you the chance to work through your problems in privacy.
 Feelings that are overwhelming or behaviours in yourself that you can't control can be reasons to decide to get help.
-You may be feeling sad or frightened, or trapped in your own repeating thoughts and empty inside.
+You may be feeling sad or frightened, empty inside or trapped in your own repeating thoughts.
 You may find yourself unable to progress in your relationships, friendships or career, or your life in general.
-At some point in our lives, almost all of us need to be listened to and to be able to say that we are out of our depth.
-That is the time to reach out for counselling support.
+At some point in our lives, almost all of us need to be listened to and supported.
+Sometimes it takes courage to say that we want to make changes.
+If you recognise any of your issues in what you have been reading, I encourage you to reach out for the counselling support that I offer.

 Short-term or long-term counselling?